wesleychipeco/trifecta-website-v3/README.md

     - Register Target EC2 instance to the Target Group
 - Register Load Balancer domain to DNS targets (NameCheap)
 - Check that website is reachable via trifectafantasyleague.com domain
-  -------------- OLD INSTRUCTIONS ---------------
-- Create SSL termination in Amazon Certificate Manager (ACM)
-  - Request a certificate for: \*.trifectafantasyleague.com
-  - Use DNS validation to validate ownership of domain (login via NameCheap)
-- Create Application Load Balancer
-  - Internet-facing
-  - ipv4
-  - 2 Listeners: 1) HTTP on Port 80 and 2) HTTPS on Port 443
-  - Make available in all AZs
-  - Attach ACM SSL termination certificate to ELB
-  - Create new Security Group
-    - Allow all traffic into ELB only on ports 80 and 443
-  - Create Target Group for routing traffic target
-    - Webserver Target Group receiving only HTTP traffic on port 3000
-    - Register Target EC2 instance to the Target Group (After create EC2 instance)
-- Create Auto Scaling Group
-  - First create Launch Template
-    - Specify AMI, instance type, key pair, desired capacity, minimum and maximum capacity
-    - Create new EC2-specific security group, only allowing SSH access and TCP connections on Port 3000 from ELB SG
-    - Under "Advanced Details" copy and paste in `user-data.sh` bash script in this repo
-  - Next create Auto Scaling Group
-    - Configure settings, scaling policies, and namely, attaching to an existing load balancer
-  - EC2 instance should be launched
-  - Check that user data script is run and webserver is active and reachable at localhost:3000
-  - Check that website is reachable via load balancer public IP DNS name
-- Register public DNS name of ELB to trifectafantasyleague.com DNS resolution (on NameCheap)